aaron-grau/curic/ruby/projects/chess/README.md

 # Chess

-Write a [chess game][wiki-chess] in an object-oriented way. **Please read all through the various phases before proceeding.**
+Write a [chess game][wiki-chess] using object-oriented programming.

+**Please read all through the various phases before proceeding.**

 Review the [Chess UML Diagram][chess-uml] to get an overview of what you'll be creating.
-The diagram is beneficial for getting an idea of how different aspects of the project fit together; however, you should **follow the directions to this project closely and only reference the diagram when confused about how classes inherit from or relate to one another**.
+The diagram is beneficial for getting an idea of how different aspects of the project fit together; however, you should **code your project by following the instructions closely and using the diagram only as a reference**.
+It'll be helpful for clearing up any confusion about how  classes inherit from or relate  to one another.

 You must split your program into multiple files.
 Use [require-relative][require-relative] to load files.
 Make separate files for each